 What are cockroaches?

 Cockroaches have a flattened, oval-shaped body and six legs covered in spines.
 Their long antennae are usually the same length or longer than their body, and some species have fully developed wings and are capable of flight.
 Whether winged or not, cockroaches are not known as great fliers.
 Most species of roaches avoid light and scurry into the darkness when lights turn on.
-Cockroaches come in a variety of colors, including black, mahogany, and brown, with a variety of identifying markings.
+Cockroaches come in various colors, including black, mahogany, and brown, with a variety of identifying markings.

-Some of the most common roaches living throughout Greater Columbus and Central Ohio include German cockroaches, Oriental cockroaches, American cockroaches, and brown-banded cockroaches.
+Some of the most common roaches living throughout Greater Columbus and Central Ohio include German cockroaches, oriental cockroaches, American cockroaches, and brown-banded cockroaches.